 Saddleback Leather’s company tagline is, “They’ll fight over it when you're dead.”
 Combine this with an “Our Story” webpage that includes a picture of a machine gun, and no one can accuse Saddleback of being a company lacking personality.

-One of my favorite pages on the site is the “Our Rivals” page, where the owner invites customers to compare products with his biggest competitors:
+One of my favorite pages on the site used to be the “Our Rivals” page, where the owner invited customers to compare products with his biggest competitors:

 "I'm so confident that you'll find our classic look and over-engineered durability so hard to resist that I want you to shop around.
 Go ahead ... the more you shop, the better we look.”

-The positioning here isn’t done for fluff.
+The positioning here wasn’t done for fluff.
 The company sells expensive leather goods, and to justify these premium prices it makes sense to boldly call out your competitors.
-The owner wants you to see the difference in quality to showcase why that bag you covet costs $500.
+The owner wanted you to see the difference in quality to showcase why that bag you covet costs $500.

 Hobby stores for geeks are another example of an industry with a lingering reputation for personality defects; they are often characterized as weird and filled with snooty employees who look down on beginners.

-ThinkGeek, in comparison, is all about community, with unique features like customer action shots and an emphasis on novel products that build on already existing communities.
-(As a guy who still owns a Super Nintendo, their retro gaming section is much appreciated.)
+ThinkGeek, the online retailer purchased by GameStop in 2015, was, in comparison, all about community, with unique features like customer action shots and an emphasis on novel products that build on already existing communities.
+(As a guy who still owns a Super Nintendo, their retro gaming section was much appreciated!)